simov/grant/README.md

 ## Custom Parameters

 Some providers may employ custom authorization parameters outside of the ones specified in the [configuration][configuration] section.
-You can pass those custom parameters directly in your configuration:
+You can pass those custom parameters using the `custom_params` option:

 ```js
 "google": {